rcl-ssl/docs/installations/apache-tomcat.md

 3. Delete the comment markers at the beginning of the code (<!–) and at the end of the code (–>)

 4. Add the following attributes, change the keystoreFile and keystorePassword.
-The keystoreFile, is the path to where your PFX certificate is stored.
+The keystoreFile, is the path to where your PFX certificate is stored on the hosting machine.
 The keystorePassword can be found in the **Certificate Details** page (```Certificate Password```) in the **RCL Portal**.

 ```
 <Connector